ravi0dubey/Sign-Language-Detection/README.md

 ![image](https://github.com/ravi0dubey/Sign-Language-Detection/assets/38419795/143f79e9-3fe8-489a-adb1-c00bde7f4ea5)

 #### Data Validation
- 1. Data Valiation will read train,test and data.yaml files from data ingestion phase. </br>
- 2. It will perform validation of data and store results of validation in status.txt file. </br>
- 3. If validation status = True then we are copying Sign_Language_data.zip folder in main project directory which will be used during model training </br>

 ![Data validation](https://github.com/ravi0dubey/Sign-Language-Detection/assets/38419795/0b4b4daa-55f8-42ac-a01c-54bc2aa7c238)

 #### Folder structure of Artifact which gets created on running Training Pipeline for Data Validation